person, wearing hospital scrubs and a mask, writes on a clip board in a surgery room

 Career Overview

-This group includes health professionals who diagnose and treat the diseases and injuries of patients and who are not elsewhere classified.
+This group includes health professionals who diagnose and treat the diseases and injuries of patients and who are not elsewhere classified, such as:

 • Doctors of podiatric medicine